Analysis | How the U.S.-China Trade War Reached a Turning Point

 8. What next?

-There’s been a lot of talk about a summit between Xi and Trump at some point.
+Chinese and U.S. negotiators have been working line-by-line through the text of an agreement that can be put before Trump and Xi, according to officials familiar with the matter.
+There’s been a lot of talk about a summit between the two leaders at some point.
 Trump will want a deal that boosts the stock market, and to declare victory, but Xi will not want to be portrayed as having surrendered.

 To contact the reporter on this story: Enda Curran in Hong Kong at ecurran8@bloomberg.net